All the Blood We Share, Camilla Bruce

 I can fix her

 Classic story of a plucky immigrant family that heads West to achieve the American Dream (cannibalizing society in order to fatten yourself and your wallet).
 This is the first Camilla Bruce novel that does not have a double narrative, and I like it!
 The pacing is much better when the author is not constantly trying to Rashomon everything.
-Instead we have a single narrative, told from mutiple PoVs, as an It'sAlwaysSunny type family of varied fuck-ups try to settle into the cursed soil of Kansas.
-It's very dark, yet also ~30% less unpleasant than her other novels, as it has less of the charityless griping that so marks her other stories.
+Instead we have a single narrative, told from multiple PoVs, as an It'sAlwaysSunny type family of varied fuck-ups try to settle into the cursed soil of Kansas.
+It's very dark, yet also ~30% less unpleasant than her other novels, as it has less of the charity-less griping that so marks her other stories.
 And as always she's a solid good writer.

 1177 B.C.: The Year Civilization Collapsed: Revised and Updated